Ecwid Review: Is It Right for Your Business?

 ---|---|---|---|---|

 The free option is great for learning the ins and outs of Ecwid before you commit to paying for it.
-We like that it’s perpetually free, as opposed to Shopify’s 15-day trial period, because it sometimes takes longer to truly understand what the service can do for you.
+I like that it’s perpetually free, as opposed to Shopify’s 3-day trial period, because it sometimes takes longer to truly understand what the service can do for you.
 Plus, it’s a great option for sellers with a very narrow inventory.

 The Business tier includes all of Venture’s features, except you can now sell up to 2,500 products and connect to Amazon and eBay.
 Moreover, advanced store management features (e.g., abandoned cart emails, product filters, wholesale pricing groups, and a multilingual storefront) are added to your dashboard.

-Support is provided by phone and chat and, for those under annual plans, website customization is free for up to two hours.
-If you plan on doing more than just casual, low-volume sales, then this package is for you.
-Simply put, you get the tools necessary to run a high-level online retail operation.
+If you plan on doing more than just casual, low-volume sales, the Business package gives you the tools necessary to run a high-level online retail operation.

 Ecwid’s highest subscription, Unlimited, has provisions for an unlimited number of products, priority support, and all the features included in the aforementioned plans.
 Moreover, those under annual plans are entitled to up to 12 hours of free customization.
-The most notable and useful of these tools is the branded mobile app version of your store, which is an invaluable tool for retaining your best customers and getting new ones.
-This package also provides integration with Square POS, unlimited staff accounts, prioritized customer support, and other advanced features.
+The most notable tool is the branded mobile app version of your store, which is invaluable for retaining your best customers and getting new ones.
+This package also provides advanced features, such as integration with Square POS, unlimited staff accounts, prioritized and customer support.

 Ecwid was actually made to be an ecommerce widget (hence its name) added to an existing website, but it now also allows you to set up a standalone store called Ecwid Instant Site.